Updated September 12th, 2021 by Travel the Greek Way

 Is there a dress code in Greece?
 Can I wear shorts?

 Yes, you can wear shorts everywhere, no matter what gender you are and nobody will bat an eye if you are “lightly” dressed.

-However, in churches and monasteries that is not an accepted attire, so better try a longer pair of trousers or a skirt if you are visiting a religious place.
+However, in churches and monasteries shorts or very short skirts is not an accepted attire, so better try a longer pair of trousers or a longer skirt if you are visiting a religious place.
 Also, please do remove your hat/cap inside a church.

 Mykonos or Santorini?
 Or both?

 If you have the time, why not both?
-They are very beautiful Greek islands, with white Cycladic houses and Greek ambience.
-Both on the overdeveloped side of tourism though.
+They are very beautiful Greek islands, with white Cycladic houses and a Greek ambiance.
+Both are on the overdeveloped side of tourism though.

-Santorini’s beaches are the volcanic type of beaches, dark coloured with imposing cliffs behind you, some love it some find it intimidating.
+Santorini’s beaches are the volcanic type of beaches, dark-colored with imposing cliffs behind you, some love it some find it intimidating.
 Mykonos, on the other hand, has amazing, sandy long beaches.